 When we started dating:

-We went on a few dates shortly afterward: movies, casual hangouts, and a dinner date, in my car with Wendy’s take out (Amanda’s idea).
+We went on a few dates shortly afterward: movies, casual hangouts, and a dinner date, in my car with Wendy’s take-out (Amanda’s idea, pre her long list of food allergies).
 From what I could tell, things were going well.
 Then, Amanda told me her schedule was getting tight and she needed to concentrate on her school work.
 To me, this was a textbook excuse to end things.
-After that, we went to just being friends and talking occasionally over the new few years.
+After that, we went to just being friends and talking occasionally over the next few years.

 In mid-2013, I saw Amanda again at a party.
 Shortly after, we started talking more frequently again.
 She brought up that she was watching Breaking Bad, only later to find out she did that after noticing all my social media postings about how I was a fan of the show.